TidalCub/Uni-PHP/README.md

 **Displaying Errors to user**

 To display errors, you can just `echo $err` to the user.
-Use an if statment if multiple err used.
+Use an if statement if multiple err is used.

-*There are diffrent ways to check if all fields are validated, you could check if the requiered verables have been assigned values are no longer empty.
-Or by a giat if statment*
+*There are different ways to check if all fields are validated, you could check if the required variables have been assigned values are no longer empty.
+Or by a giant if statement*

 ## Storing Data
-Store the user in the databse, this will depend on your table are requierments.
+Store the user in the database, this will depend on your table are requirements.

 **Hasing Passwords**
-Its important to store passwords securly, php has a built in way to do this.
+It's important to store passwords securely, php has a built-in way to do this.

 `password_hash($password, PASSWORD_DEFAULT);`

-PASSWORD_DEFAULT is a php built in way to hash passwords.
+PASSWORD_DEFAULT is a php built-in way to hash passwords.

 **Storing the user details**
 A connection needs to be established